borgar/textbox/README.md

 The lines render method is flexible when it comes to its arguments.
 It can accept a `Canvas`, a `CanvasRenderingContext2D`, or nothing in which case it will emit SVG.
 See <a href="#render">.render()</a>.

+The lines object also includes a `.hasOverflow` property which indicates if the text was able to fit a designated height.
+It will be true if the text did not fit the defined space.

 <a name="render" href="#render">#</a> .**render**( _text_ )
 <a href="#render">#</a> .**render**( _text_, _Canvas_ )